jackdp/JPPack/Readme.md

 After *long and fierce battles* with various buttons from different packages of components for Delphi (commercial and free), I finally found ones that displays the PNG files correctly - **TPngBitBtn** and **TPngSpeedButton** from the *PngComponents* package.
 I have never had problems with them, unlike many, many others.
 For this reason, in the implementation of my buttons I decided to rely on the code from this package.

 The original author of the *PngComponents* package is Martijn Saly (`www.thany.org`).
 The project is currently maintained by [Uwe Raabe](http://www.uweraabe.de/Blog/).
-Sources are available at https://bitbucket.org/uweraabe/pngcomponents
+Sources are available at ~~https://bitbucket.org/uweraabe/pngcomponents~~ https://github.com/UweRaabe/PngComponents

 In the folder [3rd-party](3rd-party) you can find the ZIP file with the *PngComponents* ver.
 1.4.1.
 This is the latest version of the *PngComponents* available when writing this document and it works fine with the *JPPack*.
+**2020.08.31 - Version from GitHub works well too.**

 ---